junteudjio/amazon_reviews_summarizer/README.md

 #  Amazon Reviews Summarizer (ars)
-A deep learning text sumarizer for Amazon reviews in tensorflow.
+A deep learning based text summarizer for Amazon reviews in tensorflow.

-The project has several dependencies that have to be satisfied before running the code.
-You can install them using your preferred method -- we list here the names of the packages using `pip`.
+## Synopsis

+- In this project, we use the amazon fine food reviews dataset to implement a text summarizers for these reviews.
+- The code is meant to be high quality, clean and flexible enough to handle testing different kinds of architecture easily.
+- To achieve this goal we use the same coding style as in the beautiful official tensorflow's example for neural machine translation, from which we have used/adapted several code snippets.

+## Architecture overview

+- A seq2seq model with bi-directional, multi layers RNN/GRU/LSTM cells.
+- Attention mechanism on the decoder.
+- 3 different graphs for train, evaluation and test modes (more work but makes code clean and fast).
+- used the beautiful dataset/iterator for input data feeding.
+- used glove vectors for embeddings initialization.

-# Requirements
+## Requirements

-The starter code provided pressuposes a working installation of Python 2.7, as well as a TensorFlow 0.14.0.

-It should also install all needed dependnecies through `pip install -r requirements.txt`.
+Install all needed dependnecies through
+`pip install -r requirements.txt`.
 Or
 `python setup.py develop`.

-# Running your ars
+## Running the code

-You can get started by downloading the datasets and doing some basic preprocessing:
+- You can get started by downloading the datasets and doing some basic preprocessing:

 $ code/get_started.sh